OPERA-Cal-Val/OPERA_Applications/README.md

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/OPERA-Cal-Val/OPERA_Applications/tree/main/?flush_cache=True)

-This repository provides an interactive introduction to the OPERA Dynamic Surface Water eXtent (DSWx) and Land Disturbance (DIST) products.
+This repository provides a collection of interactive notebooks to the OPERA Products: Dynamic Surface Water eXtent (DSWx), Land Disturbance (DIST), and Displacement products.

-The OPERA DSWx (DSWx) product maps pixel-wise surface water detections using the Harmonized Landsat-8 Sentinel-2 A/B (HLS) images.
+The OPERA DSWx product maps pixel-wise surface water detections using the Harmonized Landsat-8 Sentinel-2 A/B (HLS) data.
 More information about OPERA DSWx is available at https://www.jpl.nasa.gov/go/opera/products/dswx-product-suite.
 Also refer to the DSWx Product white paper [[here](https://d2pn8kiwq2w21t.cloudfront.net/documents/finalDSWx_URS306072_9n6sBVQ.pdf)] for high-level information.

-The OPERA DIST product maps per pixel vegetation disturbance (specifically, vegetation cover loss) from the Harmonized Landsat-8 Sentinel-2 A/B (HLS) images.
+The OPERA DIST product maps per pixel vegetation disturbance (specifically, vegetation cover loss) from the Harmonized Landsat-8 Sentinel-2 A/B (HLS) data.
 More information about OPERA DIST is available at https://www.jpl.nasa.gov/go/opera/products/dist-product-suite.
 Also refer to the DIST Product white paper [[here](https://d2pn8kiwq2w21t.cloudfront.net/documents/finalDIST_URS306040_a3pKEmP.pdf)] for high-level information.

+The OPERA DISP product maps pixel-wise ground surface displacements along the radar line-of-sight from Sentinel-1 and NISAR dataset.
+This product currently under active development.
+More information about OPERA DISP will be released later.
+To learn more about the applications of DISP Product please refer to the following white papers: 1) [[hazards] [https://d2pn8kiwq2w21t.cloudfront.net/documents/finalDISP_hazards_URS306045.pdf]] and 2) [[monitoring] [https://d2pn8kiwq2w21t.cloudfront.net/documents/finalDISP_monitoring_URS306020_xtdvJS3.pdf]].

-This repository includes directories for both [DSWx](#dswx) and [DIST](#dist).
-They contain several Jupyter notebooks that provide introductions and showcase applications of these products including reservoir monitoring and wildfire evolution.
+This repository includes directories for [DSWx](#dswx), [DIST](#dist), and [DISP](#disp).
+They contain several Jupyter notebooks that provide introductions and showcase applications of these products including flood mapping, water reservoir monitoring and monitoring wildfire evolution.
 To get started click the launch Binder logo above.
 Binder will open the Jupyter notebooks in an executable environment without requiring you to install any new software.

 ## Contents
 1. [Software Dependencies and Installation](#software-dependencies-and-installation)